 Tips for safe listening with headphones to prevent hearing loss:

 Turn down the volume if:

 In addition to monitoring the volume and duration of listening, the quality and type of headphones you use can also help protect your ears.
 Though volume plays the largest role in headphone safety, choosing the right pair of headphones can make all the difference.
 A cheap pair of earbuds may come in handy on the go, but the poor sound quality can cause you to turn up the volume to unsafe levels.
 Experts tend to recommend over-ear headphones as the safest option, as these provide better sound quality and are better at blocking out external noise.

 Also known as “full size” or “around ear” headphones, these have cushions that encase the ear and help block out background noise.
 A higher sound quality allows you to listen at a lower volume.
 Ideal for feeling completely involved in the listening experience.

 These are similar to over-ear headphones, but the cushions sit on the ear instead of surrounding it.
 When it comes to over-ear vs. on-ear, on-ear headphones are often preferred as a more portable, comfortable alternative to over-ear headphones.

 Earbuds have become enormously popular for their small size and strong sound.
-Though they are the most commonly used, they also have the potential to be the most harmful because of their proximity to the eardrum.
+Though they are the most commonly used, they also have the potential to be the most harmful when it comes to hearing loss because of their proximity to the eardrum.

 Excluding earbuds, there are several headphone types that can be worn with hearing aids: over-ear, on-ear and bone conduction headphones.
 Bone conduction headphones sit off of the ear and work by sending vibrations through the jawbones and cheekbones to your inner ear and brain for processing.